 He witnessed Badr and all the battles with the Prophet .
 He guarded the Prophet on the day of Al-Khandaq (the day of the Battle of the Trench).
 Furthermore, he was among those sent by ‘Umar ibn Al-Khattaab as reinforcement to ‘Amr ibn Al-‘Aas in the conquest of Egypt.
 When ‘Umar died, Az-Zubayr was among the six Companions who were appointed by him to choose the caliph from amongst them.

-He, may Allah be pleased with him, was treacherously assassinated at the hands of a man called ‘Amr ibn Jurthoom in the Battle of the Camel, and he was buried in the outskirts of the city of Al-Basrah.
+He was treacherously assassinated at the hands of a man called ‘Amr ibn Jurthoom in the Battle of the Camel, and he was buried in the outskirts of the city of Al-Basrah.

 He is Sa’d ibn Mu‘aath ibn An-Nu’man ibn Imru' Al-Qays Al-Ansari Al-Awsi Al-Ash-hali, and his mother is Kabshah bint Rafi’.
 He was one of the Companions and came from the people of Madeenah.
 He was the head of the tribe of Al-Aws, and his nickname was Abu ‘Umar.
 He embraced Islam at the hands of Mus‘ab ibn ‘Umayr whom the Prophet sent to Madeenah before the Hijrah (Emigration) to call its people to Islam.
 He witnessed Badr, and on that day he guarded the Prophet in his bower.
 He also carried the flag of the tribe of Al-Aws in Badr and showed extreme courage.
 He witnessed Al-Khandaq, in which he was injured, and when he died he was thirty-seven years old.